Sunday, December 22, 2024

 1. Credit Quality and Time to Maturity

-Two main factors determine a bond’s coupon rate: the issuer’s credit quality and the bond’s time to maturity.
+Two main factors determine a bond’s coupon rate: the issuer’s credit quality and the security’s time to maturity.
 Securities issued by entities with lower credit ratings carry a higher risk of default, necessitating higher coupon rates.
 Similarly, bonds with longer maturities usually offer higher interest rates to compensate for increased exposure to interest rate and inflation risks.

 Bond Ratings